osl-devx/ces-twilio-adapter/README.md

 Before the first deployment, you must manually grant the service account the necessary IAM roles to access project resources.
 The `deploy.sh` script does **not** handle these permissions, so granting them explicitly ensures the service has the required access from the start.

 1.  **Grant Firestore Access:** Allows the service to read the phone number-to-agent mappings.
+    **Note:** This permission is only required if you are using Firestore for phone number mapping (i.e., `NUMBERS_COLLECTION_ID` is set in `script/values.sh`).
     ```bash
     gcloud projects add-iam-policy-binding $(gcloud config get-value project) \
         --member="serviceAccount:$(bash -c 'source script/values.sh && echo $SERVICE_ACCOUNT')" \
         --role="roles/datastore.user"
     ```

-2.  **Grant Agent Token Secret Access:** Allows the service to read the agent's OAuth2 token from Secret Manager at runtime.
+2.  **Grant Agent Token Secret Access:** Allows the service to read the agent's OAuth2 token from Secret Manager.
+    **Note:** This permission is only required if you are using the Secret Manager override method for agent authentication (i.e., `AUTH_TOKEN_SECRET_PATH` is set in `script/values.sh`).
+If you are using the default Application Default Credentials method, this step can be skipped.
     ```bash
     gcloud secrets add-iam-policy-binding ces-twilio-adapter-token \
         --member="serviceAccount:$(bash -c 'source script/values.sh && echo $SERVICE_ACCOUNT')" \